a20willa/Examensarbete2023/readme.md

 This README file will explain how to setup the project and start testing.

 ## Databases
 You need to have both a MongoDB and MySQL database up and running.
+You also need to configure the `.env` file to use the correct values to connect to your databases.
+The values are by default configured for local databases, as the testing will be on the same computer in this thesis.

 ## Generating data
 Data can be generated using the python scripts inside the `generator` folder.
 Inside there is a folder for MongoDB and MySQL seperately, which each conatins a `main.py` script.
 This script uses command line arguments to control how the outputed data is generated: